BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Modules/Deep-Learning/README.md

 ## 3. Run Benchmark

 ##### Steps to configure the machine
 1. Clone the AIXPRT Github repository.
+These instructions are found in the repository README.

 2. Install dependencies:
    * Install OpenVINO full package version , following the instructions in